Meltdowns vs Tantrums

-It's a question a lot of parents ask... how do I know whether it's a tantrum or a meltdown?
-And there really isn't an easy answer, sometimes it can be very difficult to tell.
+Do you know the difference between a meltdown and a tantrum?
+It's a question a lot of parents tackle... and there really isn't an easy answer, sometimes it can be very difficult to tell.

 Understanding what a meltdown is about is the key to helping you spot them more easily.
 Meltdowns are not power struggles or demands for attention, they are involuntary physiological reactions to being in a situation which is overwhelming.